England defender Bronze has keyhole knee surgery

 Last updated on .From the section Women's Football

-England defender Lucy Bronze has undergone keyhole knee surgery, her club Barcelona has confirmed.
+England defender Lucy Bronze has had keyhole surgery on her knee but is expected to be fit within a month.

-The 31-year-old limped off during the Spanish side's 1-0 first-leg win over Chelsea in the Women's Champions League semi-final at Stamford Bridge.
+The 31-year-old limped off during Barcelona's 1-0 first-leg win against Chelsea in the Women's Champions League semi-final at Stamford Bridge.

-Barca said Bronze will miss Thursday's return leg and her return to action depends on her rehabilitation progress.

-Manager Jonatan Giraldez said: "It's a tiny intervention, just a couple of weeks."
+The right-back will miss Thursday's return leg at the Nou Camp but manager Jonatan Giraldez said she would only be out of action for "a couple of weeks".

+Bronze said on Instagram she was in "good spirits" following the operation.

+"It's never easy being sidelined but I'm as focused as ever to work hard and return to full fitness, hopefully as soon as possible," she added.

-The Barcelona boss had played down the injury after the match on Saturday, saying Bronze was "fine" after she had gone down off the ball in the 66th minute.
+Barcelona boss Giraldez played down the injury after the match on Saturday, saying Bronze was "fine" despite her going down off the ball in the 66th minute.

+Barca said in a tweet on Wednesday her return to action depends on the speed of her progress during rehabilitation.

-The right-back adds to a list of injury worries for Lionesses manager Sarina Wiegman, who is already without several key players for this summer's World Cup in Australia and New Zealand.
+The uncertainty over Bronze adds to a list of injury worries for Lionesses manager Sarina Wiegman, who is already without several key players for this summer's World Cup in Australia and New Zealand.

 Captain Leah Williamson and winger Beth Mead, who was the top scorer in England's European Championship victory in 2022, are both out with anterior cruciate ligament injuries.